pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 * time and care in designing the sprint and
 * time spent with new comers during the sprint.

-It's also important to note that this time required, is also a privilege for many maintainers who are already volunteering their time to maintain a project!
+It's also important to note that this time required, is also a privilege for many if not most maintainers who are already volunteering their time to maintain a project!
+As such we can't expect all open source packages to be able to support beginner contributions in a comprehensive way.

 However, if you do have the bandwidth to hold a sprint, there is a lot to be learned from understanding learner motivations and types.

 ## Contributing vs learning

-The educator inside of me can't help but align my experience in Open Source with my learner motivations.
+The educator inside of me can't help but align my experience in Open Source with learner motivations.
 For me personally, contributing to Open Source met two of my goals and interests: